BlackPaw21/TheListener/README.md

 ## 🌐 Web Log Viewer

-After running EvenBetterCap and capturing data, you can view and analyze logs with a GUI:
+After running BetterCap and capturing data, you can view and analyze logs with a GUI:

 ```bash
 python3 reader.py